IPBGG Opportunities

 Eligibility

-• The recipient must have passed the comprehensive exam, have selected a dissertation research project, and submitted a dissertation research proposal at the time of application
+- The recipient must have passed the comprehensive exam, have selected a dissertation research project, and had their dissertation research proposal approved by their graduate committee at the time of application

 Nomination Procedure